 He graduated with a PhD in Economics from the University of British Columbia in 1992, and holds an MS degree from Iowa State University and an undergraduate degree from Massey University in agricultural economics.
-He has served as Editor of the Australian Journal of Agricultural and Resource Economics and currently serves on the editorial boards of International Journal of Environmental Economic, Water Resources and Economics, and Water Economics and Policy.
-He is presently an Editor for the journal Asia and Pacfic Policy Studies and Associate Editor for Food Security.
-He is the founder and Executive Editor of the Global Water Forum and a founding member of the FE2W Network.
+He has served as Editor of the Australian Journal of Agricultural and Resource Economics and currently serves on the editorial boards of several journals.
+He is presently an Editor for the journal Asia and Pacfic Policy Studies and Editor in Chief of Policy Forum.net.
+He is the founder and Executive Editor of the Global Water Forum.

-He has published more than 100 scholarly articles in some of the world’s leading journals in economics and the life sciences (such as Science and Nature Climate Change), more than 30 chapters in books and over a dozen edited or co-authored books including in the past five years: Water Security, Economics and Governance (2013), A Dictionary of Climate Change and the Environment (2012), Water Resources Planning and Management (2011), Basin Futures Water Reform in the Murray-Darling Basin (2011), Handbook of Marine Fisheries Conservation and Management (2010) and Economics of Water Resources (2009).
+He has published more than 120 scholarly articles in some of the world’s leading journals in economics and the life sciences (such as Science and Nature Climate Change), more than 30 chapters in books and 15 edited or co-authored books including in the past five years: Understanding and Managing Urban Water in Transition (2015), Water Security, Economics and Governance (2013), A Dictionary of Climate Change and the Environment (2012), Water Resources Planning and Management (2011), Basin Futures Water Reform in the Murray-Darling Basin (2011), and Handbook of Marine Fisheries Conservation and Management (2010).

 He has served in numerous advisory roles and expert panels in Australia and overseas, including as Chair of the Social and Economics Reference Panel of the Murray-Darling Basin Commission (2008-2009) and a member of the National Council on Education for Sustainability (2008-2010), Chair of the International Geothermal Expert Group (2013-14) and currently serves as Chair of the Marine Estate Knowledge Panel for the State of New South Wales.